chrisfcarroll/TestBase/README.md

-*TestBase* gets you off to a flying start when unit testing projects with dependencies.
+*TestBase* gets you off to a flying start when unit testing, especially for projects with dependencies on AspNetMvc, HttpClient or Ado.Net
-It has rich, but easily extensible, fluent assertions, including EqualsByValue, Regex, Stream Comparision, and Ado.Net assertions.
+It has rich, yet so easily extensible, fluent assertions, including EqualsByValue, Regex, Stream Comparision, Ado.Net,Mvc and HttpResponseMessage assertions.

-TestBase.Shoulds
+Fluent Assertions
 ------------------
 Chainable fluent assertions get you to the point concisely
 ```